mkaminski1988/book-notes/streaming-systems/nodes.md

     * The chapter continues by explaining how Apache Beam handles generalized state and then details a case study about advertising conversation attribution.

+## Chapter 8 - Streaming SQL

+> This chapter discusses a hypothetical Streaming SQL implementation.
+There's not a lot of practical knowledge to be gained from this chapter.
+This section will only contain notes on some high-level concepts.

+* **Relational Algebra**
+    * Relational algebra is a mathematical way of describing relationships between data that consist of named, typed tuples.
+    * The *closure property* states that applying any operator from the relational algebra to any valid relation always yields another relation.
+Basically, applying any operator on a table creates another table.
+    * Existing streaming SQL implementations fail to support the closure property.
+The author argues that, in order for streaming SQL to gain mainstream adoption, an implementation must cleanly support the closure property.
+* **Time-Varying Relations**
+    * In order to integrate streaming into SQL, relations must be extended to represent data *over time* rather than a set of data at a *specific point* in time.
+    * Traditionally, SQL relations are 2-dimensional, consisting of columns in the x-axis and rows of records in the y-axis.
+Streaming SQL would support a z-axis, a third dimension that tracks snapshots of data over time.
+Time-varying relations are a sequence of classic relations that each exist independently within their own disjointed (but adjacent) time ranges.
+    * Time-varying relations have two important properties:
+        * The full set of operators from classic relational algebra must remain valid when applied to time-varying relations.
+        * The closure property of relational algebra remains intact when applied to time-varying relations.